davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.twitter/index.md

     [10pts] processTweet manages an ArrayList of hashtags.
 A new hashtag is only added when it doesn't already exist (ignore case).

+    [15pts] The main() method in TweetStat continuously accepts user input in the form of a tweet, and it processes each one as soon as it's input.
+The only exception is when .quit is entered, which terminates the loop/program and prints out the stats of all the tweets that were input.

     [5pts] You re-use code whenever possible.